Machhiwara

 The Ghorewaha were given the title of Mian by Emperor Jehangir.
-During Emperor Akbar’s time, the Ghorewaha Raja was Rana Udho II, The Raja of Machiwara, Rana Udho actively assisted Emperor Akbar in his fight for the Delhi Throne, he captured the rebellious Bairam Khan and subsequently the Raja was allowed to retain the Jagir of Rahon worth 750 villages.
-The division of the Ghorewaha country took place after Rana Udho’s death when all the Branches were Hindu, including that of the famed Rai Rup Chand.
+During Emperor Akbar's time, the Ghorewaha Raja was Rana Udho II, The Raja of Machhiwara, Rana Udho actively assisted Emperor Akbar in his fight for the Delhi Throne, he captured the rebellious Bairam Khan and subsequently the Raja was allowed to retain the Jagir of Rahon worth 750 villages.
+The division of the Ghorewaha country took place after Rana Udho's death when all the Branches were Hindu, including that of the famed Rai Rup Chand.
 The principal Jagirs were taken, Rahon by the Tikka and Jadla by Bhoj Singh, who returned from Jaipur.

 History

 Machhiwara name came from machhi (fish) + wara (ground).
 Satluj River runs 13 km away from Machhiwara.
+During the time of Guru Gobind Singh, the area was a jungle (not to be confused with the historical Lakhi Jungle in the Firozpur division).

 Battle of Machhiwara (15 May 1555) between Humayun and Afghans

 When Humayun was struggling to regain his power on India, Humayun captured Lahore in February 1555.
 Another detachment of his forces captured Dipalpur.
 Next, the Mughal army occupied Jalandhar and their advanced division proceeded towards Sirhind.
 Sikandar Shah Suri sent a force of 30,000 horses with Naseeb Khan and Tatar Khan, but they were defeated by the Mughal Army in a Battle at Machhiwara.